paytons3/Fung/README.md

-# Fung Institute Masters of Engineering Section Matching Project
+# The Coleman Fung Institute Masters of Engineering Section Matching Project for Spring 2023
+Created in Fall 2022 <br />
 By John Jun and Payton Steiner

 ## Project Overview